DavidLacour/TheWestBobersWebsite/README.md

 We might investigate further metrics, such as differentiating public and press review score.
 We’re also thinking of the impact of inflation on the revenue (Fig. 2).
 It would be interesting to adapt the box-office to the real value of money according to its release year.
 Then observe if this changes the pivotal movie selected.

+##  Metric assessment for Pivotal Movies identification

+Identifying the pivotal movie, or the one that starts a trend, involves a combination of qualitative and quantitative analysis.
+Here are considerations and steps to help define the chosen pivotal movie within a specific genre:

+ - **Box-office Revenue :**
+    Analyze the box-office performance of candidate movies within the subset.
+The pivotal movie often exhibits exceptional financial success, indicating a strong audience demand for the particular genre or theme.
+We need then to look for movies that surpassed industry expectations in terms of revenue.
+Also comparing the box-office performance of candidate movies to industry standards and consider their impact on subsequent films' budgeting and revenue expectations.

+- **Reviews :**
+   Critical reception is a key indicator of a movie's impact and lasting influence.
+The pivotal movie should have received positive reviews from both critics and audiences, showcasing its quality and appeal.
+To this aims we incorporate a new dataset that includes review.
+These review will be a measuremnent of how good a movie is .
+This metric is fundamental to identify the pivotal movie : if a film is considered as bad there is no chance that it influence the cinema industry and creating a trend.

+- **Awards :**
+Another measure for assessing influence is the recognition garnered through awards.
+Industry accolades serve as a validation of a movie's cultural and artistic significance.
+The receipt of awards signifies not only the excellence of the film but also its potential to set a standard worth emulating.
+It provides more precise insights into why the film is esteemed.
+Noteworthy awards include prestigious honors like the Oscars.
+In our analysis, we have opted to incorporate a dataset that encompasses these awards and their respective categories.

+- **Plot Similarity:**
+  This metric serves as an assessment of the extent to which a film influences others within the genre during trends.
+The concept is as follows: if the plot of a potential pivotal film closely resembles those observed in subsequent trend films when compared to other movies in the candidate subset, it indicates the film's influence on plot development.
+This similarity suggests that other films intentionally emulated the storyline, signifying the impactful nature of the pivotal film.

+All these metrics will be exploited to select the pivotal film among the candidate subset.
+But to use it we need to properly define function which calculate from available data or simply add missing data from other dataset.

-### Further steps: ML approach
+### ML approach
 We’d like to introduce a ML approach to automate the research of pivotal movies.
 By selecting features that capture the “trend”, with a training set of movies identified as pivotal and not (from the previous approach).
 Then we’ll fine tune weights to have a robust model, and possibly reveal more pivotal movies.
 To reduce computations, we could analyze the dataset only by a 10-year tranche.
+To fine tune the weights we prepase a small set of 50% pivotal movies and 50% unpivotals movies and we train a logistic regression on it in order to get the appropriate weights.
+The pivotal movies will be the movie that gets the best score acording to the weights.